-In FY 2018-19, the City of Austin reformatted HOPWA funded projects consistent with HUD guidance on HOPWA project set-up.
-The Emergency Home Repair program became the Minor Home Repair program in order to be consistent with HUD guidance.

-A full description of all projects can be found in AP-38, Projects Summary.
+In FY 2018-19, the City of Austin reformatted HOPWA funded projects in order to be consistent with HUD guidance on HOPWA project set-up.
+A more detailed description of all projects can be found in AP-38, Projects Summary.